-With the growing use of video calls every day, the weekly talks and the monthly interviews, it is important you have good infrastructure for making your presence felt online.
+With the growing use of video calls every day, the weekly talks and the monthly interviews, it is important you have a good infrastructure for making your presence felt online.
 For that, you need to be having bright lights, a camera that can produce sharp video, a loudspeaker to hear the other side(s) and a good microphone to capture your voice clearly.

 I had written earlier on how you can improve the lighting in your room with ring lights and overhead lights, your picture with TVSi 1080p and Logitech 4K webcams, and hear your audience clearly with Harman Kardon Bluetooth speaker.
 There was one missing piece, it is being heard crisply.
 Logitech Brio webcam has a reasonable microphone, but I wished for something better.